CharlieCharlemagne/212-spring-2025/labs/lab-05/readme.md

 }
 ```

-`std::cin` will read integers from the `stdin` stream until
+In the loop above, `std::cin` will read integers from the `stdin`
-the end of the file is reached.
+stream until the end of the file is reached.

 ### Step 3: Calculating the top-K elements